orkes-io/docs/docs/reference-docs/api/workflow/get.md

 Get workflow execution by workflow Id.
 If includeTasks is set, also fetches all the task details.

 ## Properties
+Returns nil if no workflow is found by the id

 ## API
 GET /workflow/{name}